What Is Sea Freight? Ocean Freight Costs, Transit & FCL vs LCL

 • Heavy lift and project cargo: wind turbines, generators, oversized industrial equipment

-• Vehicles: shipped via roll-on/roll-off (RoRo) vessels or in containers
+• Vehicles: shipped via roll on roll off (RoRo) vessels or in containers

 • Hazardous goods (DG): chemicals, lithium batteries, and other regulated cargo with IMDG classification